tarehart/RLBotChoreography/Calculator/README.md

 # RLBot-Calculator
-A bot that focuses on kickoffs and open nets.
+A bot that focuses on kickoffs.
 Sometimes breaks the meta.